 When it comes to grinding and polishing concrete, many of you may know that it can be done wet, or dry.
-So is one better than the other?

 This blog is going to take a closer look at each option and discuss when and why they might be used.